Any opinions expressed in this article belong to the author alone, and do not necessarily represent the opinions of Singletracks.com.

 Even though a lot of us are still allowed to ride, this isn’t an easy time for anyone, and I don’t want to feel like I’m skating along with a breeze on my back while millions are suffering.

 Since gyms, theaters, bars, and restaurants have all closed across the globe, the great outdoors appears to be the final frontier for people to enjoy anything outside of their house.
 Local governments are slowly evaluating trailhead closures, which puts a greater pressure on individuals to make the right decisions.
-And boy, are we all pretty dumb sometimes.
-It’s a strange thing to advocate for, but if it’s not possible to keep our distance when we’re trying to ride alone, then maybe we don’t deserve the opportunity right now.
+And who is going to revoke their own access?
+It’s a strange time right now, but maybe we all need to pause and think about what’s healthy for us, for others, and for the outdoors.